laobamac/OCLP-Mod/docs/TROUBLESHOOTING.md

 ## Keyboard, Mouse and Trackpad not working in installer or after update

-For Macs using legacy USB 1.1 controllers, OCLP-Mod can only restore support once it has performed root volume patches.
+For Macs using legacy USB 1.1 controllers, OpenCore Legacy Patcher can only restore support once it has performed root volume patches.
 Thus to install macOS, you need to hook up a USB hub between your Mac and Keyboard/Mouse.

 ::: warning Note

 In macOS Sonoma, this seems to have been further weakened and some hubs may not be functional.

 Alternative way is making sure to enable "Remote Login" in General -> Sharing before updating, which will enable SSH.
 That means you can take control using Terminal in another system by typing `ssh username@lan-ip-address` and your password.
-After that run Post Install Volume Patching by typing `/Applications/OCLP-Mod.app/Contents/MacOS/OCLP-Mod --patch_sys_vol` and finally `sudo reboot`.
+After that run Post Install Volume Patching by typing `/Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch_sys_vol` and finally `sudo reboot`.

 :::